 “Forty-five years ago, Seattle trio McTuff would’ve been stars on Blue Note Records: guitarist Andy Coe, organist Joe Doria, and drummer Tarik Abouzied possess Olympian skills on their instruments…” – Dave Segal, The Stranger

-As an educator Abouzied has led clinics classrooms at universities and schools internationally.
-From 2008-2014 he was a coordinator and teacher for the Seattle Repertory Jazz Orchestra’s Jazz Scholars Program, which provides free music instruction for low-income students, and was the Musical Director for Kentridge High School’s drama program, where he led a pit orchestra comprised of student musicians and professional section leaders.
-He also maintains a private studio of drum set, guitar, bass, piano, and music theory students.
+As an educator Abouzied has led clinics and classrooms at universities and schools internationally.
+He was a coordinator and teacher for the Seattle Repertory Jazz Orchestra’s Jazz Scholars Program, which provides free music instruction for low-income students, and was the Musical Director for Kentridge High School’s drama program, where he led a pit orchestra comprised of student musicians and professional section leaders.
+He maintains a private studio of drum set, guitar, bass, piano, and music theory students.

 “Playing the most minimalist kit possible, he’s one of those jazz savants who is incapable of a dull moment.
 Thinly disguising ferocity behind understated, Zen power, he glowed with a satisfied grin while continuously lighting a fire beneath each of his bandmates.
 Given ample opportunity in the spotlight, there was one solo which definitely transcended what any drummer has ever achieved on the Crazy Horse stage.” – Show Review